What Role Does Location Information Play on the Web for Businesses?

 For example, someone using a mobile phone may want to locate a nearby restaurant.
 The patent filing uses the following example to describe problems in helping someone in that situation:

 For example, a web page for a Chinese restaurant may contain the geographic locations “Peking” and “Redmond.”

-The geographic location of Peking indicates that the subject of the web page is somehow related to China, but the geographic location of Redmond indicates that the restaurant is located in Redmond, Wash., USA.
+The geographic location of Peking indicates that the subject of the web page is somehow related to China.
+Still, the geographic location of Redmond indicates that the restaurant is located in Redmond, Wash., USA.

 If a web application is trying to match the user’s current location, which may be in Beijing, to the location of the web page, the web application might erroneously report to the user the web page for the Chinese restaurant because it contains “Peking,” which is a geographic location related to Beijing.

-I’ve worked with a site for years that provides services globally, and yet the geographic location of the business behind the site is an integral and important aspect of the services that they offer.
-Their geographical location is one of the main reasons why people purchase their services, regardless of where those clients are located.
-Their provider location and content location match, but their serving location is of a global scope.
-It’s important that a search engine or builder of location-based web applications understands this, and doesn’t interpret geographic information on a web site incorrectly.
+I’ve worked with a site that provides services globally, yet the geographic location of the business behind the site is an integral and important aspect of the services they offer.
+Their geographical location is one of the main reasons people purchase their services, regardless of where those clients are located.
+Their provider location and content location match, but their serving location is of global scope.
+It’s important that a search engine or builder of location-based web applications understands this and doesn’t misinterpret geographic information on a website.
 So this is an area that I’ve been sensitive to for a while.

-If you have a web site, how easy might it be for visitors to your site, including search engines, to understand and distinquish between where you are located, how location is tied to your content and what you offer, and the geographical scope of your intended audience?
+If you have a website, how easy might it be for visitors to your site, including search engines, to understand and distinguish between where you are located, how location is tied to your content and what you offer, and the geographical scope of your intended audience?

-A human visitor might be able to understand how those different types of content apply to your site more easily than a search engine could.
-For a search engine, you may have to spell the differences between provider location, content location, and serving area more bluntly.
+A human visitor might understand how those different types of content apply to your site more easily than a search engine could.
+You may have to spell the differences between provider location, content location, and serving area more bluntly for a search engine.